LeThiHongMinh/MITRE-review-papers/README.md

 Mumrez, Aneeqa and Roomi, Muhammad M and Tan, Heng Chuan and Mashima, Daisuke and Elbez, Ghada and Hagenmeyer, Veit.
 2023.
 Comparative Study on Smart Grid Security Testbeds Using MITRE ATT&CK Matrix.
 2023 IEEE International Conference on Communications, Control, and Computing Technologies for Smart Grids (SmartGridComm).
 10.1109/SmartGridComm57358.2023.10333902

-Okuma, Momoka and Watarai, Koki and Okada, Satoshi and Mitsunaga, Takuho.
-2023.
-Automated Mapping Method for Sysmon Logs to ATT&CK Techniques by Leveraging Atomic Red Team.
-2023 6th International Conference on Signal Processing and Information Security (ICSPIS).
-10.1109/ICSPIS60075.2023.10343783

 Subhan, Dimas and Lim, Charles.
 2023.
 Analyzing adversary’s attack on ethereum collected from honeypots.
 2023 11th International Conference on Information and Communication Technology (ICoICT).
 10.1109/ICoICT58202.2023.10262563

 Purba, Moumita Das and Chu, Bill.
 2023.
 Extracting Actionable Cyber Threat Intelligence from Twitter Stream.
 2023 IEEE International Conference on Intelligence and Security Informatics (ISI).
 10.1109/ISI58743.2023.10297205